 To work relentlessly without the least expectation of anything is the central idea of Karma Yoga, which different Yogis and great souls in order to make life beautiful have addressed a number of times.
 "Karma Yoga is the dedication of all actions and their fruits unto the Lord".
 Quite ideally therefore Karma Yoga is identified as the "performance of actions dwelling in union with the Divine", while offing connection and remaining balanced even in the course of failure and success.
 Karma Yoga is therefore the selfless service to humanity.
 The Yoga of action, Karma Yoga thus purifies the heart and prepares the Antahkarana for the greater purpose of receiving that divine light.

-` supports the performance of actions with balance-mind.
-It is considered to be the `golden-mean` amid attitudes of `pravritti` and `nivritti` (action and withdrawal).
-This path can be followed by only those people who are beyond `faint- heartedness` (hridaya-daurbalyam).
+Bhagavad Gita, affirms that the path of action or the 'karma yoga' is one of the doctrines of the Gita, through which Nirvana can be attained.
+This path of 'Moksha' supports the performance of actions with balance-mind.
+It is considered to be the 'golden-mean' amid attitudes of 'pravritti' and 'nivritti' (action and withdrawal).
+This path can be followed by only those people who are beyond 'faint- heartedness' (hridaya-daurbalyam).

 Lord Shri Krishna then replied that in this world, there resides a twofold path.
 There is the one, a Path of Wisdom for those who are engrossed in meditation and then there is the second, a Path of Action for those who are engrossed in work.
 "No man can attain freedom from activity by refraining from action; nor can he reach perfection by merely refusing to act."
 One cannot even for a moment remain actually inactive, because the Qualities of Nature will compel him to act whether he wishes to or not.
 One who remains motionless, refusing to act, but all the while pondering over sensuous objects that deluded soul is merely a pretender.